danitcodes/-capstone/project_proposal.md

 I'm starting to do some research on e-commerce templates available that are compatible with React (it looks like Bootstrap and Next.js might be viable options).

+### Immersive

-Immersive.
-But nearly as important, especially if I want to make the project really stand out, is the immersive component.
+Nearly as important, especially if I want to make the project really stand out, is the immersive component.

 I'm thinking that I want to implement parallax - to build out a kind of a 360 degree view point of a gamified, funky tiki bar front where you can "turn" to the left and see for example, a volcano that might explode or spit lava and smoke, or to the right and see a beach and ocean with a giant turtle or jumping fish.
+Alternatively, being able to zoom in/out on features might be another viable option, instead of a 360 degree view.

 I'd like to have an ambient music toggle on the page to add in some of the kitschy noises (running on a loop) that one would hear in an in-person tiki bar (thunderstorms, monkeys, volcano blasts, etc.).
-If I can get to it I want to add at least 1-3 elements on the tiki bar that would move or have their own actions upon hover or interaction (a cocktail shaker shaking, for example) to add in a gamified element.
+If I can get to it, I want to add at least 1-3 elements on the tiki bar that would move or have their own actions upon hover or interaction (a cocktail shaker shaking, for example) to add in a gamified element.
 As a stretch goal, it'd be ideal to incorporate an order form into the interactive elements to be able to dynamically add items to a shopping cart while tinkering with the tiki bar.
 I'm still doing some research for some animation and/or game libraries that would be the best fit for this project, and have a few more leads to follow.

-If either of you have suggestions I'm all ears, especially for the ambient music component.
+### MVP & Project Phases

-Based on the above goals, the absolute minimum features required are:
+Based on the above goals, the minimum viable product features for the whole life cycle of the project are the following:

 - E-commerce site, with at least ...
   - an order form,